Back to Starting a Business

 With customers consuming more and more video content by the day, a tripod will help you capture high quality content for all the Reels (and, brace yourself, maybe even TikToks) you might be creating to help sell your products and services.
 Or at the very least, they are brilliant for all those ‘face to camera’ moments you might need to do on Instagram Stories, or even to help connect with people through your website or emails.

 This is probably the most important piece of kit you’ll own, aside from the tools you need to actually make your creations.
-From building your website, to uploading products, or even just responding to emails, your laptop is a vital extension of your business and so you need to make sure it’s fit for the job.
+From building your website, to uploading products, or even just responding to emails, if you're using a laptop rather than a desktop, then it's likely to be a vital extension of your business and so you need to make sure it’s fit for the job.
 There is nothing more frustrating than having to wait minutes for files to load or open, especially as time really is of the essence when you’re running a small business.

 Now laptops aren’t for everyone.
-If you really are purely studio or home / office-based, you might prefer a desktop (read this article to help you decide).
+If you really are purely studio or home / office-based, you might prefer a desktop (read our article on laptops versus desktops).
 But if you prefer the flexibility of a mobile computer, which many founders do, you need to find the right one for you.

 We’re very proud to be partnered with Dell Technologies, who we happen to think are a brilliant choice.
-Not only are they industry-leading and well-reviewed, but they are huge small business champions (in fact, they’ve kindly offered all Holly & Co readers 6% off Dell products as they want to empower founders with the tools and technology you need to succeed.
-More on that here).
+Not only are they industry-leading and well-reviewed, but they are huge small business champions.

-If you’re not sure where to start, we’re big fans of the Latitude 9330 laptops at Holly & Co HQ — o…or you can speak to a friendly Dell Small Busienss Tech Advisor for free on 0800 085 4878, who will be able to point you in the right direction to find your perfect match.
+If you’re not sure where to start, we’re big fans of the Latitude 9330 laptops at Holly & Co HQ.
 For all you service-led small business owners reading this, Dell laptops are also brilliant for virtual meetings, as they feature a super slick camera, brilliant sound and an in-built microphone (so no need for an additional headset).

 The other main benefit is that they are built around those working in creative roles so Macs really aren’t the only option.
 The XPS and Precision products are specifically equipped with tech that helps accelerate your creative apps, for example, and offer benefits like professional level graphics, colour accuracy and AI that learns the way you like to work then provides relevant shortcuts, so it’s worth looking into those too.